 On the mountain, skiers can explore 200km of slopes, reaching a snow-sure altitude of 3,000m up on Glacier 3000.
 The pistes here are immaculately groomed and quiet; you’ll often have the pistes to yourself and rarely encounter a queue at the lifts.

 Often referred to as the ‘Queen of the Dolomites’ Cortina d’Ampezzo is a wonderfully glamorous ski destination and one of Italy’s most luxurious ski resorts.
 The town itself is chic and lively; if you love fashion and gastronomy as much as a perfectly groomed piste, the boutique shops and Michelin-starred restaurants will tick every box.

 Up on the mountain, the views are spectacular.
 You can look forward to spending your days enjoying long lunches and sipping aperitivo on sunny terraces.
 Set in the Dolomiti Superski, the skiing opportunities are endless, with over 1,000km of downhill skiing to explore.
 The fun doesn’t stop beyond the slopes, either.
 After enjoying a few aperitivo on the piste during après, there are plenty of cosy wine bars and Michelin-starred restaurants to take you all the way from piste to pillow.
 We recommend Masi wine bar for a post-ski drink; located on the piste, it’s a vibrant bar with a great atmosphere and incredible views from the sun terrace.

-Cristallo Resort and Spa is one of the top five-star ski hotels in the Dolomites.
+Cristallo Resort and Spa is also one of the top five-star ski hotels in the Dolomites.
 Originally inspired by the Art Nouveau movement, this is a notable rendezvous for high Italian society and fine Italian hospitality shines through in every aspect of the service.

 Zermatt is pedestrianised, aside from the small electric cars used as taxis in resort.
 As a result, guests access Zermatt itself by a mountain train, leaving their cars behind.
 It’s a wonderful way to arrive in Zermatt and gives the feeling of entering another world.
 Just walking through the main streets, it’s easy to see why this is one of the most expensive ski resorts in the world.
 The streets are lined with designer shops, beautiful fairy lights adorn the buildings and small market stalls sell mulled wine and roasted chestnuts.